aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/4-export-import-services/index.en.md

 ![](/static/images/6-network-security/2-vpc-lattice-service-access/lattice-usecase7.png)
 - We Use only 1 HTTPRoute declared in cluster 1
-- This route reference loval app4-v1 service, and Import app4-v2 service from cluster 2
+- This route reference local app4-v1 service, and Import app4-v2 service from cluster 2
-- The route is loadbalanced 50% on each service
+- The route is load balanced 50% on each service

 ## Deploy K8s manifests for Service `app4 version 2` in Second EKS Cluster